apache/iceberg-docs/landing-page/content/common/catalog.md

 - Hive Metastore - tracks namespaces and tables using a Hive metastore
 - JDBC - tracks namespaces and tables in a simple JDBC database

-There are more catalogs in addition to the ones listed here as well as custom catalogs that are developed to include specialized functionality.
+There are more catalog types in addition to the ones listed here as well as custom catalogs that are developed to include specialized functionality.

 ## Decoupling Using the REST Catalog